Belmont Bruins: Basketball

 In 2007, Belmont won the Atlantic Sun Conference men's basketball tournament for the second year in a row, defeating East Tennessee State University in Johnson City 94–67.
 The Bruins continued to the NCAA Tournament for the second consecutive year, losing in the first round to the Georgetown Hoyas.

 In 2008, the Bruins advanced for the third straight year to the NCAA men's basketball tournament, after winning the Atlantic Sun Regular Season as well as Atlantic Sun Tournament Championship, again earning a 15 seed, this time against the #2 seeded Duke Blue Devils.
 Belmont had their best tournament showing ever in this game, losing by a score of 71–70 to the Blue Devils.

 In 2009, the Bruins posted their first postseason men's basketball victory by beating Evansville in the CollegeInsider.com Post Season Tournament (CIT).

 In 2011, the Belmont Bruins Men's Basketball program posted a 19–1 record in the Atlantic Sun Conference, won the regular season conference championship, and won the Atlantic Sun Conference tournament Championship by the largest margin (41 points) in conference history.
 The Bruins entered the NCAA Tournament as a 13th seed, losing to Wisconsin 72–58.
 The Bruins' 30–5 record for the season set a new, NCAA era record for the program.

 In 2012, the team won the Atlantic Sun Regular Season Championship for the fifth time in six years, along with the Atlantic Sun Conference tournament, thus reaching the NCAA Tournament for the fifth time in seven years.
 Belmont received the fourteenth seed in the Midwest Regional, losing to Georgetown 74-59.

 Athletic facilities

-Belmont's on-campus Curb Event Center is home for the volleyball and men's and women's basketball teams.
+The Curb Event Center is home for the volleyball and men's and women's basketball teams' games.
+The practice facility for these teams is the Crockett Center for Athletic Excellence.

 The group of stadiums at Nashville's E. S. Rose Park, located near the campus, is home for Belmont's baseball, softball, men's and women's soccer, and men's and women's outdoor track and field teams.

 Nashville's Percy Warner Park hosts Belmont's men's and women's cross country teams.

 Belmont's men's golf team practice facility is The Little Course at Conner Lane in Franklin, Tennessee.

-The on-campus Francis Bond Davis Tennis Complex is home to the Belmont men's and women's tennis teams.
+The Beaman Family Tennis Complex, which sits atop the Crockett Center is home to the Belmont men's and women's tennis teams.